JeffersonLab/ceInstall/README.md

 Note: the above commands are automatically executed if you load the `clas12` module through CVMFS.

+___

+## Modules Utilities

+`module avail`: shows available modules

+`module load geant4/11.2.2`: loads standalone geant4 libraries 11.2.2

+`module switch gemc/dev`: switch to gemc (clas12Tags) dev version

+`module show <module>/<version>`: shows what is loaded by a module

+---

 # Local installation

-To download and compile Geant4 and gemc on your local machine, follow these instructions.
+To download and compile Geant4 and/or Gemc on your local machine, follow these instructions.

 Below we''ll use `/opt/software` as the installation location, but it can be any directory of your choice.
 Make sure you have write permissions on the directory you choose.
 You can always change permissions like this: